CCOG for ESR 172 Summer 2022

 Concepts and Themes:

-- Relate scientific concepts to local and regional issues.
+Relate scientific concepts to local and regional chemicals and their impacts.